smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 </function>
 ```

-An alternative solution is to add a new optional parameter `userLocation` to three RPCs `GetInteriorVehicleDataConsent`, `ButtonPress` and `SetInteriorVehicleData`, which are sent from an mobile app to SDL and forwarded to HMI, instead of including `userLocation` as a parameter of the `SetGlobalProperties` RPC.
+An alternative solution is to add a new optional parameter `userLocation` to four RPCs `GetInteriorVehicleDataConsent`, `ButtonPress`, `GetInteriorVehicleData` and `SetInteriorVehicleData`, which are sent from an mobile app to SDL and forwarded to HMI, instead of including `userLocation` as a parameter of the `SetGlobalProperties` RPC.

 ### How to use the new parameter for permission control